v-poghosyan/palettes/README.md

    `export default withStyles(styles)(MyComponent)`

-   Where `styles` is an object whose keys act as CSS classes corresponding to object values containing key-value pairs of styles (*camelCased* instead of *kebab-cased* as in vanilla CSS).
+   Where `styles` is an object whose keys act as CSS classes corresponding to values that are also objects containing key-value pairs of styles (*camelCased* instead of *kebab-cased* as in vanilla CSS).

    *For example:*